Paulocracy/python_tutorials/README.md

 # python_tutorials
-Python notebooks for the 1st Python course at the Max Planck Institute of Magdeburg
+Python notebooks for the 1st day of the Python course at the Max Planck Institute of Magdeburg